 (4) Comply with 40 CFR 165 (Pesticide Management and Disposal) and 40 CFR 170 (Worker Protection Standard), as amended, which are incorporated by reference.

 C. Limitations on Restricted Use Pesticide.
 A person may not use a restricted use pesticide unless that person is a certified applicator or is a person working under the supervision of a certified applicator.

-(1) Except as provided in this section, a person may not use any pesticide in the cultivation of cannabis, defined as any part of the plant Cannabis sativa.
+(1) Except as provided in this section, a person may not use any pesticide in the cultivation of medical cannabis, defined as any part of the plant Cannabis sativa.

 (2) A person may use a pesticide in the cultivation of medical cannabis that is labeled for use in a greenhouse environment that:

 (a) Is formulated with inert and active ingredients listed in 40 CFR §152.25(f)(1) and (2);

 (b) Has been exempted from the food residue tolerance requirements listed in 40 CFR 180;